 But strategic workforce planning is complex and can be difficult to execute well.
 A workforce does not behave in a linear fashion; it flows as people are promoted or transferred, take sabbaticals, resign, and retire.
-So, even once it’s clear what the future workforce needs to look like — in itself no easy task — mapping how to get there requires a deep understanding of the current workforce, sophisticated scenario planning, detailed HR analytics, and suitable modelling tools.
+So, even once it’s clear how the future workforce needs to look like — in itself no easy task — mapping how to get there requires a deep understanding of the current workforce, sophisticated scenario planning, detailed HR analytics, and suitable modelling tools.
 Because business conditions change so swiftly, strategies also must be reviewed and updated regularly to account for opportunities and threats as they arise.

 Using the ‘5 RightS’

-To map an accurate vision of the future workforce, business leaders must understand how each one of the five elements in the framework affects the workforce and, by extension, the business.
+To map an accurate vision of the future workforce, business leaders must understand how each of the five elements in the framework affects the workforce and, by extension, the business.

-In a volatile business environment, business leaders need to plan for inevitable change so they can anticipate and deliver the workforce the organisation will need.
+In a volatile business environment, business leaders need to plan for inevitable change so they can anticipate and deliver the workforce the organization will need.
 The business case for strategic workforce planning is already made.
-But the process is complex, and its complexity makes it hard to implement well.
+But the process is complex, and its complexity makes it hard to be implemented well.
 The 5 RightS — size, skills, shape, size, site and spend — provides a framework to translate the business objectives into a clear picture of the required future workforce; the first stage of strategic workforce planning.